squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 ### Search index

 The search index includes a stripped-down version of all pages.
-Let's take a look at an example, to understand precisely what the search index contains from the original Markdown file:
+Let's take a look at an example to understand precisely what the search index contains from the original Markdown file:

 ??? example "Expand to inspect example"